 As you may recall from the previous lesson, specific learning objectives correlate to specific cells in the table, depending on how their respective cognitive dimensions and knowledge dimensions align.
 For example, an objective that aligns in cell C1 would expect the learner to remember a piece of procedural knowledge, such as the steps for replacing a lighting fixture.
 On the other hand, an objective in cell A5 would require the learner to evaluate some type of factual knowledge, such as the validity of job statistics cited in a political debate.

-This table can help the instructional designer get a better sense of the specific types of performance that will be expected of learners in demonstrating mastery of all or part of a learning asset.
-This understanding can subsequently inform the assessment strategy that he or she develops for the learning asset.
-To understand how an instructional designer might use this table as a basis for an assessment strategy, let’s correlate the ELOs for the current lesson of FPD 200 to their respective cells in this table and see where they align.
+This table can help you get a better sense of the specific types of performance that will be expected of learners in demonstrating mastery of all or part of a learning asset.
+This understanding can subsequently inform the assessment strategy that the team develops for the learning asset.
+To understand how you might use this table as a basis for an assessment strategy, let’s correlate the ELOs for the current lesson of FPD 200 to their respective cells in this table and see where they align.